JulianLee310514065/JulianLee310514065/README.md

-- 👋 Hi, I’m @JulianLee310514065, I'm come from Taiwan, study in **NYCU**, and I'm a graduate student.
+- 👋 Hi, I’m @JulianLee310514065, I come from Taiwan, study in **NYCU**, and I'm a graduate student.
 My native language is Mandarin and Taiwanese.
 English is not very well, so you may see some strange grammar,and I'm still learning Japanese because I like Japan's animation and manga !
 - 👀 I’m interested in play scoccer, travel, play PC game and also interested in Coding
 - 🌱 I’m currently learning Python of dataprocess and machine learning, and alse learn about deep learning
 - 💞️ I’m goal for make a automatic trading robot of cryptocurreny, currency or even stock, but now I just still learning how to coding, wish that I can reach my goal `in five years`